nwfsc-math-bio/VRAP/README.md

 To use

-* Online access to the model: [VRAP Shiny App](https://dataexplorer.northwestscience.fisheries.noaa.gov/nwc/VRAP/)
+* Use the online access to the model GUI.
+Nothing needs to be installed: [VRAP Shiny App](https://dataexplorer.northwestscience.fisheries.noaa.gov/nwc/VRAP/)
-* Install and run from the R command line:
+* Use VRAP from the R command line.
+Install R and the devtools package and then run the following from the R command line:

 ```
 library(devtools)